Neotys-Labs/Docker/neoload-loadgenerator/README.md

 User Feedback
 ------------------
-For general issues relating to NeoLoad you can get help from [Neotys Support](https://www.neotys.com/community/?from=%2Faccountarea%2Fcasecreate.php) or [Neotys Community](http://answers.neotys.com/).
+For general issues relating to NeoLoad you can get help from [NeoLoad Support](https://www.neotys.com/community/?from=%2Faccountarea%2Fcasecreate.php) or [NeoLoad Community](http://answers.neotys.com/).